new-black/Assertive/README.md

 [As the null check isn't necessary.](#nullreferenceexceptions)

-It the assertion fails you will get this output in your test runner:
+If the assertion fails you will get this output in your test runner:

 > Expected payment.Amount to equal 50 but payment.Amount was 51.
 >